benschweizer/python-magickwand/README.md

 PythonMagickWand by Ian Stevens
 -------------------------------
-PythonMagickWand[7] is an implementation of the MagickWand API with focus on a pythonic interface.
+[PythonMagickWand][7] is an implementation of the MagickWand API with focus on a pythonic interface.
 It provides an object-oriented API on top of the MagickWand API.

 python-magickwand by Benjamin Schweizer
 ---------------------------------------
-[This was][8] an updated version if Ian Stevens' bindings; they ended up here.
+[This was][8] an updated version if Ian Stevens' bindings; it finally ended up here.

 [4]: http://www.imagemagick.org/download/python/
 [5]: http://www.boost.org/